sgmurphy/wordpress-plugins/advanced-ads/readme.txt

 == Changelog ==

-= 1.49.0 (January 31, 2024) =
+= 1.50.0 (February 13, 2024) =

-- Improvement: enhance ad blocker detection to identify more ad blockers reliably
-- Improvement: remove universal analytics description
-- Fix: allow content age display condition to work with AJAX cache busting
-- Fix: show search bar for author if max terms reach the limit
-- Fix: prevent a fatal error on the ad edit page related to Display Conditions
+- Improvement: add text flow option to the Gutenberg block
+- Improvement: add size option to the Gutenberg block